Data Structures

 Dictionaries

-This lesson covers core Python data structures, focusing on lists, dictionaries, and strings, and demonstrates how to index, slice, modify, and nest them for data manipulation.
+This lesson covers core Python data structures, focusing on lists, dictionaries and strings.
+This lesson will also demonstrate how to index, slice, modif, and nest them for data wrangling.

 Authors